Is ChatGPT Replacing Google for Small Business Searches?

 • Consistent messaging across their site

 If you’re a plumber in Middleton, say “Plumbing Services in Middleton, WI.”
 If you remodel kitchens, say “Kitchen Remodeling in Madison.”
-This is content-based SEO that Tingalls is known for doing all its good work behind the scenes.
+This is location-based SEO.

-• Make sure the profile is 100% complete – that coveted green circle
+• Make sure the profile is 100% complete Watch Tutorial Video Below »

 • Reply to all reviews

-• Add updates of company news, products and events
+• Regularly add updates of company news, products and events

 Google is constantly adding questions in the “Edit profile” section so be sure to click into all those sections for completion.